A simple explanation

 How common is it?

 Skin psoriasis affects 2-3% of the UK population.
-Out of this figure, approximately 10-20% of people with psoriasis may develop this form of arthritis.
+Out of this figure, around 30% of people with psoriasis may develop this form of arthritis.

 What comes first, the psoriasis or the arthritis?